laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server - with Caveats:
   - "Pete's Drill & Beacon Remote" - Resource locator and drill teleport does not function properly in Multiplayer
-  - "Pete's Circle Builder" - does not function properly in Multiplayer
+  - "Pete's Circle Builder" - Designed for single player only - does not work in hosted or dedicated server mode of play!

 ### 1. laanp changes:
 - Player levels shows actual, beyond 60